 Data centre operators: It’s not just about TCO, think about the TCE

-Co-produced by Intel and in association with NASA, Supermicro has released a new short film that highlights the swelling problem surrounding data centres.
+Co-produced by Intel and in association with NASA, Supermicro has released a new short film that highlights the swelling problem surrounding data centers.

 "As a leader in the industry, we want to provide exactly the best for our customers to help them save money and TCO,” says Supermicro CEO and president Charles Liang.